dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**We are all in the gutter, but some of us are looking at the stars.**
+**There are only two mistakes one can make along the road to truth; not going all the way, and not starting.**

-Oscar Wilde
+Buddha